EhsanulHaqueSiam/StudentManagementSystem/README.md

 # Student Management System 📚

-Welcome to the Student Management System project! 🚀 This project aims to provide a user-friendly interface for managing student information, course registration, and administration tasks.
-The system is built using Java Swing for the graphical user interface (GUI) and utilizes a MySQL database for data storage and retrieval.
+Welcome to the Student Management System project! 🚀 This project offers efficient management of student information, course registration, and administration tasks.
+The system is built using Java and interacts with a MySQL database for seamless data storage and retrieval.

 ## Getting Started 🏁